hl7au/au-fhir-base/docs/build-pipeline.md

 This applies per IG repo when rolled out (each IG's build excludes the *other* IGs' folders + bundles on the way in, and uploads its own new version's bundles + tgz on the way out).

-### Making milestones cheap: dynamic publish box — IMPLEMENTED (`dynamic-publish-box`)
+### Making milestones cheap: dynamic publish box (reworked 2026-07; `dynamic-publish-box`)
-**Done.** Rather than the version-agnostic approach below (which dropped the inline "current is vY"), we kept that wording but fill it **client-side**: under `website.dynamic-publish-box: true` the publisher emits a placeholder + small script that reads `package-list.json` at page load and fills the current version + the "Page versions" list.
-Because the emitted markup is then byte-identical on every page of every version, a milestone rewrites **0** old-version pages — and the publisher **skips the past-version loop and the `needFolder` copy altogether**, so the milestone needs **no local version tree**.
-Measured:
-2nd milestone rewrites 0/5,153 old-version files (see `publisher-A2-prototype-results.md`).
-This is what lets the milestone path in `build-review-publish.yml` run GitHub-hosted + lean.
-Off by default; opt-in per IG.
-Combined into the custom jar (KyleOps/fhir-ig-publisher release `au-pipeline-combined`) with #1327, A3, and lever C until the upstream PRs merge.

-**One-time migration (required once, before relying on skip-loop in prod).** The dynamic banner only self-updates on pages that contain the client-side **placeholder**.
-Existing prod pages still have the old **baked** banner (and `skip-loop` means a milestone never rewrites them) — so until they're migrated they keep a static, increasingly-stale "supersedes vY" and won't reflect new milestones.
-The fix is a **single** pass over the existing tree that rewrites every old page to the placeholder form (e.g. a one-off `-publish-update` run with the dynamic jar over a full mirror — `-publish-update` does *not* skip the loop, so it migrates).
-After that one pass, every old page is dynamic and skip-loop milestones are correct forever.
-(In practice AU's baked page-versions/supersedes are already stale/inconsistent across versions, so this migration also *fixes* them in one go.)
+**Done, second design.** The first cut (a version-agnostic placeholder filled by an inline `fetch()` script) was rejected upstream as defective: the static HTML defaulted to the superseded wording on every page, `fetch()` fails on `file://`, the inline script breaks under a strict CSP, every page flickered, and each page load HEAD-probed every milestone.
+The rework inverts it:

+- Every page bakes **exactly the static wording, accurate as of publication**, marked with `data-pb-*` attributes recording its assumptions (page version, then-current version, milestones the "Page versions" list accounts for).
+No-JS readers, crawlers and `file://` copies see the accurate-as-published statement.
+- Two files at each IG root (same always-rewritten zone as `history.html`): `package-list.js` (package-list.json wrapped in a variable assignment, script-tag loadable, so it works from `file://` and under any base path) and `publish-box.js` (client logic, shipped in the jar).
+  Loaded via relative deferred script tags; no inline code.
+- `publish-box.js` compares the baked assumptions with `package-list.js`: **while they hold it makes no DOM changes at all** (no flicker); once a newer version exists it corrects the statement and appends new milestones to "Page versions", verifying each candidate (normally at most one) with a single HEAD request.
+- Pages already carrying the current-format box for their own version are never rewritten (write-once, keyed on `data-pb-fmt`), so a milestone rewrites **0** old-version pages, and the publisher **skips the past-version loop and the `needFolder` copy**.
+Cross-version page links for the new version are existence-checked against each version's `publish-box-pages.json` manifest (written once at that version's publication), so no local version tree is needed.

+Upstream PR: HL7/fhir-ig-publisher#1330 (reworked; awaiting review).
+Two jars carry it:
+- **Review jar** (what this preview branch uses): KyleOps/fhir-ig-publisher release `pr-1330-dynamic-publish-box` = exactly upstream master + the PR 1330 commits, stock core, no other AU patches.
+Built for upstream review so the behaviour Grahame sees has no confounders.
+- **Combined jar v2** (staged, not yet live): branch `au-pipeline-combined-v2` = the same, plus
+  #1327 cloud redirects, A3 source viewers, lever C `-reuse-build`, and core 6.9.12 patched with
+  the #2507 backport (branch `au/getpackageurl-6.9.12`).
+Refreshing the `au-pipeline-combined` release from it (dispatch `build-au-combined-jar.yml` on that branch) switches the live pipeline to the reworked box; until then the release still ships the first-cut A2.

+**One-time migration (required once per tree, before relying on skip-loop).** Pages published before the feature (or with the first-cut placeholder markup) must be rewritten once to the marked-up accurate-as-published form.
+A single `-publish-update` run over a full mirror does it: it rewrites every non-current-format page, writes the per-version manifests, and deploys `package-list.js`/`publish-box.js`.
+Re-running is cheap and safe (already-migrated pages are skipped).
+See `migrate-publish-box.yml` in the publications repo.
 This is the one operation that still needs the full version tree.

 The original version-agnostic idea (kept for the record / as a fallback if the JS approach is rejected upstream):